JordanJWSmith/property_webscraper/README.md

 MONGO_COLLECTION=<the mongoDB collection>
 ```

-See [https://medium.com/analytics-vidhya/connecting-to-mongodb-atlas-with-python-pymongo-5b25dab3ac53](this Medium article) for more guidance.
+See [this Medium article](https://medium.com/analytics-vidhya/connecting-to-mongodb-atlas-with-python-pymongo-5b25dab3ac53) for more guidance.

 ## Running